SAAluthwela/web_dev/README.md

 # web_dev

 # About

- This is a complete commercial web site
+This is a complete commercial web site.
- This project done by me only for learning purpose.
+The project done by me only for learning purpose.

 # Used technologies

 HTML5 & CSS3

 # Reference

 https://codewithmosh.com/p/the-ultimate-html-css-part3